 Devising and executing a winning strategy for metasearch marketing is complex.
 There are several factors that contribute to this complexity.

 - There are a large number of Metasearch sites, and a hotel supplier should connect to many of them to be effective in direct booking.
-Each of these connections has its own nuances and warrants a custom strategy for optimizing the results on that channel.
+Each of these connections has its own nuances and warrants a custom strategy for optimising the results on that channel.

 - Managing bidding to control placement in metasearch results is complex because the strategy needs to constantly adapt to competitors